Trumbull, Connecticut: Police department

 The Trumbull Police Department was created in 1941 through an act of the State Legislature.
 It is under the jurisdiction of a six-member Board of Police Commissioners appointed by the First Selectman.
 The department currently has eighty officers and ten civilian workers, including the dog warden.
 The current Chief of Police is Micahel Lombardo.
 The police department is located at 158 Edison Road.
-The 2009–2010 revised departmental budget is $6,819,421.00.
+The 2009–2010 revised departmental budget was $6,819,421.